 5. Make the toast and rub it with garlic.
 Cut each piece in thirds and arrange them on the plates.
 Spoon the lentils over the toast and garnish with the onions.

 Alright, I’m out.
 More snow’s a’comin’, so I’m going to try to log in some miles today while I can, even though I’m still recovering from a killer speed workout yesterday.
 I’m need to get back in 3:10 shape before I even think about 3:00 shape!
-I also wrote a new Running Shorts post yesterday, about how to keep from getting bored while you’re running.
-Not usually a problem for speed workouts, but on long runs, boredom is my mortal enemy.

 And as I finish this post, I’m polishing off the last of my raw chia energy bar stash.
 Time to make more!